 I’m a smoker.
 Am I more at risk from COVID-19?

 COVID-19 is an illness that affects the lungs and airways.
-This means smoking can make the impact of COVID-19 worse.
+New evidence is emerging that shows smoking can make the impact of COVID-19 worse.

 The repetitive hand-to-face movements used in smoking can provide a route of entry for the virus, and infection can be more severe.